mennolui/wp-foyer/README.txt

 = My changes are not directly visible on my displays, what's happening? = Changes to displays, channels and slides are never instantly visible on your digital signs.
 Each digital sign tries to contact your website every 5 minutes to see if you made any changes.
 If so and you changed the channel for a display, the new channel will be shown right after the slide that is currently being displayed.
 For any other changes, like adding slides, the new slides will be shown right after a full cycle of the slides that are currently being displayed.

+= Does Foyer work together with caching plugins like W3 Total Cache or WP Super Cache = Yes, but your cache settings might need some tweaking.
+Your display loads new content every 5 minutes.
+With page cache or browser cache enabled your display will not show the changes you made within 5 minutes but instead this might take hours.
+Make sure all cache layers are disabled for Foyer displays.

+Settings for W3 Total Cache: Add `/foyer/*` on a new line under Performance > Page Cache > Never cache the following pages.

 == Screenshots ==

 Coming soon.